isbrycee/OralGPT/README.md

 ## 🔔 News

 - **[2025-09-11]** 🎉 Our paper of **OralGPT** has been released on [arXiv](https://arxiv.org/abs/2509.09254).
-- 🏃‍♀️ More datasets, models, and evaluation tools are under active development.
+- 🔜 We are actively developing **MMOral-Bench v2**, which will include:
+  - ✅ More dental imaging modalities
+  - ✅ Professional dentistry exam questions
+  - ✅ Comprehensive evaluation of MLLM performance in **digital dentistry**
 - 🤝 For collaboration inquiries, please contact us at: 📮 isjinghao@gmail.com
+-
 ---

 ## 🔮 Upcoming Updates

 - 📦 Release of **MMOral-Bench v2**
 - 📑 Expanded **instruction dataset** with more diverse dental imaging modalities
 - 🧪 Release of **OralGPT-O3**
+-
 ---

 ## 📏 MMOral-Bench

 You can evaluate your MLLM’s performance on **panoramic X-ray analysis** using **MMOral-Bench**.

-🔜 We are actively developing **MMOral-Bench v2**, which will include:
-- ✅ More dental imaging modalities
-- ✅ Professional dentistry exam questions
-- ✅ Comprehensive evaluation of MLLM performance in **digital dentistry**

 All benchmark data are **reviewed and validated by senior clinical dentists**, ensuring **accuracy and clinical reliability**.

----

-## Evaluation of MMOral-Bench
+### Evaluation of MMOral-Bench

 Our benchmark consists of both Open-Ended and Closed-Ended evaluation formats, with corresponding TSV files available at [https://huggingface.co/datasets/EasonFan/MMOral-Bench](https://huggingface.co/datasets/EasonFan/MMOral-Bench).